-The size of Mytilaster solisianus had low variation (8.64 ± 2.71 mm, mean ± SD), and the species was absent from nine sites, six of them between São Sebastião Channel and Costa Verde (figure 3).
+The size of the mussel Mytilaster solisianus had low variation (8.64 ± 2.71 mm, mean ± SD), and the species was absent from nine sites, six of them between São Sebastião Channel and Costa Verde (figure 3).
 Mussel size was negatively related to SST (table 1, figure 7) with an inflection for predicted values > 24°C, and larger individuals were found at northern sites (figure 3).
 The mean cover of M. solisianus decreased from south to north sites, with higher and less variable values in Baixada Santista sites (figure 7), where freshwater index values were higher.
 The mean cover of M. solisianus showed predicted positive effects from wave exposure and freshwater index (table 1, figure 7).
 No effect of predators was observed on M. solisianus cover (table 1).
 Most variability was concentrated at within-site level for size and density values (figure 5), reflecting high variability in local populations.

-Barnacles’ (Tetraclita stalactifera) sizes ranged from 0.4 to 12.67 mm, with larger individuals found in Lagos subregion.
+Size of the barnacle Tetraclita stalactifera ranged from 0.4 to 12.67 mm, with larger individuals found in Lagos subregion.
 Barnacles were smaller in sites close to estuaries in Baixada Santista and Rio de Janeiro subregions (figure 3), reflecting the negative predicted association with freshwater index in models (table 1, figure 7).
 Large part of variance (~90%) was associated with within-site variation for size (figure 5).
 The mean density of T. stalactifera was higher at northern sites (figure 7), peaking at Forte shore in Lagos subregion (103.47 ± 30.27 mean ± SD).
-Barnacle densities were higher and more variable at northern sites (figure 3), and most of variance (< 60%) was associated with between-sites level.
-An initial inspection of residuals from barnacle’s density models suggested important deviations from Gaussian distribution.
+Barnacle densities were higher and more variable at northern sites (figure 3), and most of variance (< 60%) was associated with among-sites level.
+An initial inspection of residuals from barnacle density models suggested important deviations from Gaussian distribution.
 Hence, a separate set of models were fitted using gamma residuals.
 Those models were retained as they showed lower DIC than all those fitted using Gaussian residuals (table S3) in addition to improvement in the behaviour of residuals in the process of model validation (figure S6).
 Model selection retained SST as predictor negatively associated with barnacle density (table 1) irrespective of the prior used for the range (500 or 1000 km).

 Discussion